-- 1. To foster intercultural awareness and understanding, and an attitude of curiosity and openness towards different cultures. - 2.
+- 1. To foster intercultural awareness and understanding, and an attitude of curiosity and openness towards different cultures and societies, through a selection of modules and, for students undertaking a placement abroad, the opportunity to spend time studying or working in the countries in which the languages students are studying are spoken. - 2.
 To provide students with knowledge and skills that prepare them for further intellectual development and further independent study. - 3.
 To provide a flexible programme of study through variety of student choice in modules in Modern Languages within an informed advisory framework. - 4.
 To give students the opportunity to spend time studying or working in the countries in which the languages they are studying are spoken. - 5.
 To develop proficiency in receptive (reading and listening), productive (writing and speaking), and mediating skills in two languages. - 6.
 To provide students with a knowledge of the main theoretical approaches to linguistic study, of the formal structures of the English language, of the history of the English language, and of linguistic aspects of one or more Modern European languages. - 7.
-To satisfy the requirements of a Level 6 programme as set out in the FHEQ. - 8.
-To comply with prevailing University policies and QAA codes of practice. - 9.
-To meet the expectation of the Benchmark Statement for Languages, Cultures and Societies.
+To satisfy the requirements of a Level 6 programme as set out in the Framework for Higher Education Qualifications (FHEQ). - 8.
+To conform with prevailing University policies and QAA codes of practice. - 9.
+To meet the requirements of the Benchmark Statements for Languages, Cultures and Societies, and Linguistics.